- For Women Facing a Breast Biopsy

 Mammograms can be done in a radiology facility, a hospital or clinic, or a doctor’s office.
 There are 2 kinds of mammograms:

 A screening mammogram is an x-ray of the breast of a woman who has no breast symptoms or problems.
-Women age 40 and older should get screening mammograms every year to look for changes in their breast tissue.
-Because most breast cancers do not cause symptoms, a screening mammogram may be the best way for most women to find cancers early, when they are small, have not spread, and are most treatable.
+Because most breast cancers don’t cause symptoms, a screening mammogram may be the best way for most women to find cancers early, when they are small, have not spread, and are most treatable.

 A diagnostic mammogram is used to find breast disease in women who have symptoms or areas of change on their screening mammogram.
-Diagnostic mammograms help the doctor learn more about breast masses or the cause of other breast symptoms.
+Diagnostic mammograms help the health care provider learn more about breast lumps or the cause of other breast symptoms.

-Screening mammograms are usually not very useful for women younger than 40.
-This is because breast tissue in most younger women is too dense to give a good, clear x-ray image.
-Still, women who have a family history of breast cancer, a genetic tendency, or certain other factors may need to start testing before age 40.
+Women who have a family history of breast cancer, a genetic tendency, or certain other factors may need to start testing for breast cancer when they are young.
 They may also need to be screened with an MRI along with a mammogram.
-Talk with your doctor about your history and the screening tests and schedule that are best for you.
+Talk with a health care provider about your history and the screening tests and schedule that are best for you.

-When doctors look at mammograms, they compare the x-rays from previous mammograms and look for differences between the breast images.
+When health care providers look at mammograms, they compare the x-rays from previous mammograms and look for differences between the breast images.
 Sometimes the x-ray will show tiny bits of calcium in the breast called microcalcifications.
 Most microcalcifications are harmless, but in some cases, they can be a sign of cancer or a pre-cancerous change.
-The doctor looks at the shape and arrangement of the microcalcifications to decide if a biopsy is needed.
+The provider looks at the shape and arrangement of the microcalcifications to decide if a biopsy is needed.

-Sometimes, the doctor sees an area of the breast that looks a little different but not enough to report the mammogram as abnormal.
+Sometimes, the provider sees an area of the breast that looks a little different but not enough to report the mammogram as abnormal.
 When this happens, the doctor may ask that the mammogram be repeated in about 4 to 6 months.